dnschneid/crouton/README.md

   * Something broken?
 File a bug!
 Bonus points if you try to fix it.
 It helps if you provide the output of `croutonversion` (or the output of `cat /etc/lsb-release` from Crosh) when you submit the bug.
-  * Want to try and break something?
-Look through [requests for testing](https://github.com/dnschneid/crouton/issues?labels=needstesting&state=open) and then do your best to brutally rip the author's work to shreds.
   * Look through [open issues](https://github.com/dnschneid/crouton/issues?state=open)
     and see if there's a topic or application you happen to have experience with.
 And then, preferably, share that experience with others.